The Office of Planning and Institutional Effectiveness

 We seek to become TRUE (Trusted, Reliable, Unbiased, and Effective) strategic advisors for all University constituents to support continuous institutional improvements and overall institutional effectiveness.

-3. Coordinating and assisting in conducting surveys and research projects pertaining to institutional administration, policy issues, and program development.
+2. Conduct surveys and research projects pertaining to institutional administration, policy issues, and program development.

-8. Conducting assessment and evaluation of the activities associated with the outcomes of institutional goals and objectives, reviews of academic, administrative and educational support programs and services.
+6. Conduct assessment and evaluation of the activities associated with the outcomes of institutional goals and objectives, reviews of academic, administrative and educational support programs and services.

-11. Supporting institutional and professional program accreditations and certifications.
+9. Support institutional and professional program accreditations and certifications.